deficollective/defiscan/src/content/protocols/pendle.md

 Charged fees from market activities are automatically sent to the `Treasury` multisig.
 The fees allocated for the `vePENDLE` holders are manually forwarded to the `PendleFeeDistributorV2Proxy` from the `Treasury` multisig account via the EOA `Hardware Deployer`.
 The collected fees can be withhold at any stage of the transfer from the Treasury to the `vePENDLE` holders.
 This could lead to _loss of unclaimed yield_.

 The `PendleMultiTokenMerkleDistributor` allows `vePENDLE` holders to claim token rewards issued by third parties.
-The `PendleMultiTokenMerkleDistributor` contains is upgradeable by the [DevMultisig](#security-council).
+The `PendleMultiTokenMerkleDistributor` is upgradeable by the [DevMultisig](#security-council).
 These functions allow replacing the contract implementation used to validate reward claims, without timelock or other protection.
 This could lead to _loss of unclaimed yield_.

 > Upgradeability score: High